-- 806 Creative Expression--Non Clothing Option: Select one of the following and construct a: - Fabric doll or animal with a wardrobe of two outfits

-• Machine appliquéd specialty flag or decorative banner (minimum size 24 inches x 24 inches) This class is for youth ages 14-18.
+- 806 Creative Expression--Non Clothing Option: Select one of the following and construct a: - Fabric doll or animal with a wardrobe of two outfits - Creative accessories such as; gauntlets, tote, hat, purse, etc. - Machine appliquéd specialty flag or decorative banner (minimum size 24 inches x 24 inches) This class is for youth ages 14-18.

 Unit: Leisure Time- for ages 14-18 with advanced skills.
-(Ask your county 4-H agent for a copy or see publication: https://4-h.ca.uky.edu/sites/4-h.ca.uky.edu/files/senior_unit_2_a_leisure_time_1.pdf)
+(Ask your county 4-H agent for a copy or see publication: https://4-h.ca.uky.edu/sites/4-h.ca.uky.edu/sites/4-h.ca.uky.edu/files/senior_unit_2_a_leisure_time_1.pdf)

-- 807 Leisure Time--Clothing Option: 2 or 3 piece complete outfit.
-Choose from the following: - Athletic wear such as leotard, cycling wear, warm-up suit, bathing suit and cover-up, tennis wear - Pajamas and robe (must use specialty fabric such as terry cloth, flannel, fleece, nylon tricot) - Raincoat and hat or rain suit
+807 Leisure Time--Clothing Option: 2 or 3 piece complete outfit.
+Choose from the following:

+- Athletic wear such as yoga, cycling, warm-up, bathing suit and cover-up, tennis wear, etc. - Pajamas and robe (must use specialty fabric such as terry cloth, flannel, fleece, nylon tricot) - · Raincoat and hat or rain suit